 In Windows Vista, make sure you use the Files from all users on this computer option in the prompt.

-Disk Cleanup asks for your confirmation, click Yes or Delete here:
+Disk Cleanup asks for your confirmation, choose Yes or Delete here:

-Again, Disk Cleanup shows no dialog after completing the job.
-Close the Disk Properties window by clicking OK after the Disk Cleanup window disappears.
+Again, the Disk Cleanup window disappears after completing the job.
+Close the Disk Properties window after this.

 All NTFS-formatted partitions/volumes support file and folder compression.
-This works best with common document formats, such as Word and Excel files, text files and logs - the file size can decrease up to two times, sometimes even more.
-Picture, audio and video formats that are already compressed (such as JPG, MP3, MPG) and most executable files do not compress that well.
+This works best with common document formats, such as Word and Excel files, text files, and logs - the file size can decrease up to two times, sometimes even more.
+Picture, audio, and video formats that are already compressed (such as JPG, MP3, MP4, AVI) and most executable files do not compress that well.

 NTFS compression has nearly no effect on performance while free disk space might increase noticeably.

-Please note that this feature has nothing to do with Compressed (Zip) Folders in Windows!
-NTFS compression leaves files and folders usable by Windows and programs after applying the Compressed attribute, while Zip folders archive these into a single file that can be used by archiving tools only.
+Please note that this feature has nothing to do with Compressed (Zip) Folders in Windows.
+NTFS compression leaves files and folders usable by Windows and programs after applying the Compressed attribute, while Zip folders archive these into a single file that can be used by archiving utilities only.

-You can normally get best results by compressing the folder that contains users' files - Documents and Settings in Windows XP, Users in Windows Vista, 7 and 8.
+You can usually get the best results by compressing the folder that contains users' files - Documents and Settings in Windows XP, or Users in Windows Vista, 7, 8, 8.1, and 10.

-You should never try to compress a whole system drive or Windows folder or its subfolders - this can make your computer unbootable!
+You should never try to compress a whole system drive (drive C:\, the partition where Windows is installed), or Windows folder or its subfolders - this will make your computer unbootable!

 First, close all open programs and documents.
-Open Windows Explorer using keyboard shortcut Windows Key+E and open the drive where users' files are.
+Open Windows/File Explorer using keyboard shortcut Windows Key+E and open the drive where users' files are.
 In Windows XP, locate and right-click the Documents and Settings folder.
-In Windows Vista, 7 and 8 locate the Users folder, click on it once and then right-click it.
+In Windows Vista and later, locate the Users folder, click/touch it once to select it and then right-click/touch and hold it.

-Folder Properties window opens.
-Click the Advanced button.
+The Folder Properties window opens.
+Click or tap the Advanced button.